d4nyll/smartscroll/README.md

 2. Hybrid Scrolling - Both normal and scrolljacking on the same page
 3. Compatible with scrollbar - Can use scrollbar as well as mousewheel
 4. Disabling permalink history
-5. Correctly detects scroll events for inertial scrolling, by integrating with [lethargy](https://github.com/d4nyll/lethargy)
+5. Correctly detects scroll events for inertial scrolling, by integrating with [lethargy](https://github.com/d4nyll/lethargy) as a soft dependency (which means it will work without it)

 ### [Demo](//d4nyll.github.io/smartscroll/)